jdedji/AWS_Projects/Terraform_Automation.md

-# PROJECT-16-AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1

-# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
+# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM

-After you have built AWS infrastructure for 2 websites manually, it is time to automate the process using Terraform.

-Let us start building the same set up with the power of Infrastructure as Code (IaC)

 ![tooling_project_16](https://user-images.githubusercontent.com/10243139/137618206-499335c6-0bef-4e15-b102-b2130cb0521e.png)

-### Prerequisites before you begin writing Terraform code
+### Prerequisites before I begin writing Terraform code

-- You must have completed Terraform course from the Learning dashboard

-- Create an IAM user, name it terraform (ensure that the user has only programatic access to your AWS account) and grant this user AdministratorAccess permissions.
+- Create an IAM user, name it terraform (I ensure that the user has only programatic access to my AWS account) and grant this user AdministratorAccess permissions.

 - Copy the secret access key and access key ID.
 Save them in a notepad temporarily.

-- Configure programmatic access from your workstation to connect to AWS using the access keys copied above and a Python SDK (boto3).
-You must have Python 3.6 or higher on your workstation.
+- Configure programmatic access from my workstation to connect to AWS using the access keys copied above and a Python SDK (boto3).
+I must have Python 3.6 or higher on your workstation.

 ![P4](https://user-images.githubusercontent.com/10243139/137618211-31df33e2-8caa-4e39-b0a7-a66a114d6d66.png)

-- Create an S3 bucket to store Terraform state file.
-You can name it something like yourname-dev-terraform-bucket
+- Create an S3 bucket to store Terraform state file. (dev-terraform-bucket)

 ![P5](https://user-images.githubusercontent.com/10243139/137618228-26d6b027-4935-4281-9755-d746978ac315.png)

-- When you have configured authentication and installed boto3, make sure you can programmatically access your AWS account by running following commands in python:
+- When I have configured authentication and installed boto3, I make sure I can programmatically access my AWS account by running following commands in python:

         import boto3
         s3 = boto3.resource('s3')